 - Cross-border sales of state-specified services or intellectual properties by entities or individuals in China.

 III.
 VAT refund mechanism

-The VAT a company paid when buying or importing goods from a general taxpayer with a proper fapiao is called input VAT.
-The VAT a company adds when selling goods to buyers in China (with a proper invoice, so-called “Fapiao”) is VAT that the company receives and actually collects on behalf of the government, called the output VAT.
+The VAT a company paid when buying or importing goods from a general taxpayer (with a proper fapiao) is called input VAT.
+The VAT a company adds when selling goods to buyers in China (with a proper invoice, so-called “Fapiao”) is the VAT that the company receives and collects on behalf of the government, called the output VAT.
 This does not constitute the company’s revenue but must be transferred to the Chinese government after offsetting with input VAT.

 In most cases, the input VAT can be offset against the output VAT.
 The surplus of the output VAT over the input VAT is the amount that a company is obliged to declare and transfer to the Revenue Department monthly.
 If the difference between the output and input VAT is negative, the company may carry forward the input VAT credits to the next periods (unutilized input VAT credit refund is possible if meeting certain criteria and applicable only to manufacturing and small and micro-scale enterprises).